trskop/endo/README.md

 ### Working With Corner Cases

-In real applications corner cases arise quite easily, e.g.
-`System.IO.FilePath` has one pathological case, and that is `""`.
+In real applications corner cases arise quite easily, e.g. `FilePath` has one pathological case, and that is `""`.
 There is a lot of ways to handle it.
 Here we will concentrate only few basic techniques to illustrate versatility of our approach.

 ````Haskell
 -- | Trying to set output file to \"\" will result in keeping original value.